graphql-python/graphene/docs/execution/queryvalidation.rst

 enter/leave items as well as details on function documentation, please see contents of the visitor module.
 To make validation fail, you should call validator's report_error method with the instance of GraphQLError describing failure reason.
-Here is an example query validator that visits field definitions in GraphQL query and fails query validation if any of those fields are blacklisted fields:
+Here is an example query validator that visits field definitions in GraphQL query and fails query validation if any of those fields are blacklisted:

 .. code:: python
     from graphql import GraphQLError